gooddata/gooddata-dashboard-plugins/dashboard_description_plugin/README.md

 GoodData applications do support Safari, however currently it's not possible to run this boilerplate locally with GoodData.CN backend running on https protocol, due to the fact how Safari is handling authentication in backend redirects.

+## License

+The Plugin can be utilized under the BSD-3 Clause License.
+For more details, please refer to the main LICENSE file available at ('../LICENSE')[LICENSE].